botoyski/Aspera-Lexer--A-Kotlin-Based-Token-Scanner-for-a-Custom-Language/README.md

 ## Language Overview

-YoungStunna is a small, interpreter-based language project extended with a domain-specific layer for creating fantasy RPG-style characters and simulating battles between them.
+MythWeaver is a small, interpreter-based language project extended with a domain-specific layer for creating fantasy RPG-style characters and simulating battles between them.
 It combines:

 - A core expression/statement language (variables, control flow, functions) used in course labs.
 - A mini DSL for describing characters (race, class, attributes, skills, equipment, alignment, magic affinity).